Number input

 Error messages

 An error message is displayed next to the field and in the error summary when a validation error occurs.
-The CRM helper framework automatically handles error messages for specific error states, therefore you do not need to add any additional error containers to your HTML.
-Refer to the CRM helper framework guide to understand how to validate your front-end data.
+The CRM helper framework automatically handles error messages for specific error states.

 If you would like any additional advice or guidance with using these examples on Power Pages, please contact the Solutions Delivery Team.